 Visiting the Korean War Veterans Memorial

-“Freedom Is Not Free” at this innovative, multi-part memorial
+“Freedom Is Not Free” at this innovative memorial on the National Mall.

 What is the Korean War Veterans Memorial and where is it?